 Knee pain due to inflammation is generally treated with ice packs, and anti-inflammatory medications such as ibuprofen or aspirin and may require local injections of cortisone medication.
 Exercise therapy to develop the musculature of the front of the thigh is commonly prescribe.
-Manual therapy, such as osteopathy, is very helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
-Your osteopath is expertly trained to be able to identify the exact cause of the problem and direct you to the most appropriate form of treatment.
+Manual therapy, such as osteopathy, myotherapy, or physiotherapy, are very helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
+Your osteopath, myotherapist or physiotherapist are trained to be able to identify the exact cause of the problem and direct you to the most appropriate form of treatment.

 Contact us now for immediate advice regarding knee pain.